 The film was designed to use all of the resources that we already had at our disposal and fill in the rest using visual effects.
 During trips to Rhode Island, Guatemala, and Quebec, we shot exteriors and plenty of material to use as background plates for green screen scenes.
-Luckily, we live in a neighborhood with many Spanish colonial and French eclectic buildings which easily double for Guatemala and Quebec, so we were able to shoot some scenes with our actors in the area.
+Luckily, we live in a neighborhood with many Spanish Colonial and French Eclectic buildings which easily double for Guatemala and Quebec, so we were able to shoot some scenes with our actors in the area.
 Much of the film was shot in the interior and exterior of our own home.
-Here, Atlas is overseeing production of a scene in our kitchen.

 This behind the scenes video gives some insight on the process of building up the film using visual effects: